Writing a Telegram Bot to support my Alcoholism

 /ok, /nok and /pending

-The function for these commands, vote
+The function for these commands, vote, should execute this logic:

 - find an event for today.
 If no event exists, notify the user that there’s no such event